Workplace (software): History

 In October 2018, Workplace announced the launch of Safety Check.
 Originally developed by Facebook engineers after the 2011 Japanese tsunami, Safety Check for Workplace allows organizations to identify employees who may be affected by a crisis and send and monitor responses.
 Safety Check has been used by Delta Air Lines (during Hurricane Florence and the Hokkaido earthquake).

+As of May 2021, there were 7 million paying users.

+In May 2024, Meta announced that it would be phasing out Workplace and shutting it down completely in 2026.

+Functions

+While Workplace accounts are set up and run separately from Facebook accounts, Workplace uses much of Facebook's underlying technology.
+Workplace uses machine learning to rank information in a user's news feed and make recommendations, while 'downranking' less relevant information.
+Workplace data is stored across 12 Facebook-owned and operated data centers.

 Reception

-Workplace has an aggregated rating of 4 stars from 1,379 reviews on G2, and an aggregated rating of 4 stars from 103 reviews on Gartner Peer Insights.
-It has been praised as a tool for internal communication and collaboration, but critics have noted that it lacks some project management functionality.

-Customers

-Workplace is used by over 30,000 organizations.
-As of May 2021, there are 7 million paying users, but the total number of users, both paid and unpaid, hasn't been disclosed.